Photometric calibrations and characterization of the 4K$\times$4K CCD Imager, the first-light axial port instrument for the 3.6m DOT: Atmospheric extinction coefficients

 \section{Atmospheric extinction coefficients}

 The light coming from celestial objects travels through the Earth's atmosphere and is generally absorbed or scattered by the air molecules, aerosols, water vapor, and ozone \citep{Hayes1975}.
 The amount of attenuation depends on various factors, including the wavelength of incoming light, constituents of the atmosphere, and the site's altitude.
-However, the atmospheric extinction mainly depends on Rayleigh scattering (A$_{ray}$), molecular absorption by ozone molecules (A$_{oz}$), and aerosol scattering (A$_{aer}$); see \cite{Hayes1975}.
-All three discussed coefficients are wavelength ($\lambda$) dependent, whereas A$_{ray}$ and A$_{aer}$ are additionally dependent on the altitude of the site ($h$).
-The values of $A_{ray}(\lambda, h)$, $A_{oz}(\lambda)$, and $A_{aer}(\lambda, h)$ are estimated using Eqs~2, 3, and 5 of \cite{Stalin2008}, respectively, by adopting $h$ = 2450 m for the Devasthal site and the values are tabulated in Tab.~\ref{tab:extinction_theoritical}.
+However, the atmospheric extinction mainly depends on Rayleigh scattering ($\kappa_{ray}$), molecular absorption by ozone molecules ($\kappa_{oz}$), and aerosol scattering ($\kappa_{aer}$); see \cite{Hayes1975}.
+All three discussed coefficients are wavelength ($\lambda$) dependent, whereas $\kappa_{ray}$ and $\kappa_{aer}$ are additionally dependent on the altitude of the site ($h$).
+The values of $\kappa_{ray}(\lambda, h)$, $\kappa_{oz}(\lambda)$, and $\kappa_{aer}(\lambda, h)$ are estimated using Equations~2, 3, and 5 of \cite{Stalin2008}, respectively, by adopting $h$ = 2450 m for the Devasthal site and the values are tabulated in Table~\ref{tab:extinction_theoritical}.

-The total extinction coefficient value is a linear combination of the $A_{ray}(\lambda, h)$, $A_{oz}(\lambda)$, and $A_{aer}(\lambda, h)$ and can be expressed as:
+The total extinction coefficient value is a linear combination of the $\kappa_{ray}(\lambda, h)$, $\kappa_{oz}(\lambda)$, and $\kappa_{aer}(\lambda, h)$ and can be expressed as:

 The theoretical values of total extinction coefficient for Bessell $U$, $B$, $V$, $R$, and $I$ filters are 0.44, 0.23, 0.13, 0.07, and 0.04 mag airmass$^{-1}$, respectively, whereas for SDSS $u$, $g$, $r$, $i$, and $z$ filters the values are 0.48, 0.19, 0.08, 0.04, and 0.03 mag airmass$^{-1}$, respectively.\\